 Is this the cost of surviving a bad reputation?
 Of botching crisis response?

 One of those who left recently was its head of global communication since 2019, John Pinette.
 He departed Friday.
 No reason was offered for his exit.
 In addition, it's uncertain that Pinette agreed with Zuckerberg's reportedly aggressive, no-apology stance toward whistleblower Frances Haugen's allegations.

 And on top of the financial issues, the veneer may be cracking.
 Facebook has the dubious distinction of topping the chart as Yahoo!
 Finance's worst company of the year.
 Meanwhile, The New Republic tapped Zuckerberg its scoundrel of the year.

 Still, will the market punish the company?
 WSJ says Facebook shares were off 10 percent since its scathing series of articles, beginning Sept.
 13. Bigger questions: Will users and advertisers begin leaving Facebook in 2022?

 Besides Facebook, other PR issues worth watching in 2022 include pledges: those made after Jan.
 6, 2021, and following George Floyd's killing, May 25, 2o2o.

 At the time, cynics snickered that some of the companies hedged.
 Their statements allowed them to give again at a later date.
 Four days after the first anniversary of Jan.
 6, 2021, the jury remains out.
-Citing Popular Information data, CBS News reports "most but not all" companies kept their word last year about PAC donations to the 147 lawmakers.
+Citing Popular Information data, CBS News reports "most but not all" companies kept their word last year about PAC donations around Jan.
+6.